mrciolino/wiki-backup/timeline.md

   -
   - The party acquires the Deck of Many Things and begins drawing cards.
   - Spoops pulls a card and acquires Dio the map.
-  - Spoops pulls a card and is teleported away, becoming trapped in a pocket dimension and is only freed when the party finds him.
+  - Spoops pulls a card and is teleported away, becoming trapped in a crypt and is only freed when the party finds him.
   - The [Great Pirate Raid](/Events/Pirate-Raid) occurs.
   - After celebrating a successful raid, the party splits off for 3 years.
 [Os Vrintia](/characters/os) is exiled to [Gothriathon](/locations/Mardun/Gothriathon) after Krorg puts the largest bounty in the world on his head after his seeming betrayal.
   - [Wegate Revolution](/Events/wegate-revolution)